 All you will need is a nonstick skillet, and a wooden spoon or silicone spatula.

-- 3/4 cup of cassava flour.
-You can use either raw or toasted.
-This is the main ingredient of this dish.
-Cassava flour is made from the cassava root.
-(If you live in Canada you can buy it from brazilianmarket.ca, Portuguese stores, and occasionally on Amazon, though it may be more expensive)
+- Cassava flour: Cassava flour is made from the cassava root and is the main ingredient of this dish.
+You can find raw cassava flour or toasted Cassava flour.
+You can use either one; but, I like the raw kind better.
+If you live in Canada you can buy it from brazilianmarket.ca, Portuguese stores, and occasionally on Amazon, though it may be more expensive.

 - Salt to taste